 On January 22, 2019, the CDC Board adopted an updated Corporate Risk Profile for dairy year 2019-2020.
 Cyber security was identified as an important risk and various measures are being implemented to mitigate this risk.
-The Policy on Government Security will be implemented once it becomes available.
+The CDC has begun the implementation of the Policy on Government Security.